AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 1. Put all files from [step a](#a-collecting-inputs) into one directory, e.g., INPUTS.
 2. Run afl-cmin:
-   * If the target program is to be called by fuzzing as `bin/target -d INPUTFILE`, set the INPUTFILE argument that the target program would read from as `@@`:
+   * If the target program is to be called by fuzzing as `bin/target INPUTFILE`, set the INPUTFILE argument that the target program would read from as `@@`:

      ```
-     afl-cmin -i INPUTS -o INPUTS_UNIQUE -- bin/target -d @@
+     afl-cmin -i INPUTS -o INPUTS_UNIQUE -- bin/target -someopt @@
      ```

    * If the target reads from stdin instead, just omit the `@@` as this is the
      default:

      ```
-     afl-cmin -i INPUTS -o INPUTS_UNIQUE -- bin/target -d
+     afl-cmin -i INPUTS -o INPUTS_UNIQUE -- bin/target -someopt
      ```

 This step is highly recommended!